srvCodes/Reference-Scope-Identification-for-Citances-Using-CNN/README.md

 ## Classification Algorithm:
 [main.py](https://github.com/Saurav0074/Reference-Scope-Identification-for-Citances-Using-CNN/blob/master/main.py) contains the 1-D CNN implementation along with GBC and ABC classifiers for training and testing the above generated feature vectors.

+The original presentation can be found [here](https://www.slideshare.net/SauravJha28/reference-scope-identification-of-citances-using-convolutional-neural-network).

+In case of queries, feel free to reach out at mail@sauravjha.com.np.

 # References
 - S. Jha, A. Chaurasia, A. Sudhakar, and A. K. Singh, “Reference scope identification for citances using convolutional neural networks,” in Proceedings of the 14th International Conference on Natural Language